zachpmanson/notes/notes/Notes/Software/Unix/Unix.md

 It was initially written in ASM, but sparked the creation of [[C]] which was designed to make Unix development easier.

+> Unix gives you just enough rope to hang yourself -- and then a couple of more feet, just to be sure.

+-- Eric Allman

 ## Philosophy

 - smaller kernel, a master process which provides services to system and user processes